-Higher Learning Initiatives
+Higher Learning Initiatives in Oregon

 College Access Challenge Grant Programs

 Since 2008, Oregon has won two federal College Access Challenge Grant awards.
 The first encouraged adult learners to pursue higher education through traditional and online formats.
 The second implemented college enrichment programs in K-12 schools for higher education preparedness and career exploration.